Richard Werbner: Biography

-Professor Richard Werbner was born in Boston, Massachusetts, on the 11th August 1937.
+Professor Richard Werbner was born in Boston, Massachusetts, on 11 August 1937.

 He studied at Brandeis University, conducting fieldwork among the Winnebago of Nebraska in 1958 and graduating with a BA in 1959.

 He obtained a Fulbright Scholarship in 1959, through which he was able to go to the United Kingdom to study at Manchester University.

 He began field studies in southern Africa in 1960 among the Kalanga people, first in Zimbabwe and later in Botswana, and then among the Tswapong people in Botswana.

 In 1961 he was appointed a research assistant at Manchester University.

 In 1968 he obtained a PhD from Manchester University.

 He married and is the father of two children.

-His wife Pnina Werbner, also a professor of anthropology, is the niece of Max Gluckman, a South African anthropologist who did important work in Barotseland and was a leading figure at the Manchester school.
+His wife Pnina Werbner, also a professor of anthropology, was the niece of Max Gluckman, a South African anthropologist who did important work in Barotseland and was a leading figure at the Manchester school.

 After Gluckman died in 1975, Werbner assumed the role of continuing his legacy at the Manchester school.

 He has taught as a visitor at the Catholic University of Leuven, the Hebrew University of Jerusalem, the University of California, Berkeley, the Smithsonian Institution, Washington, D.C., the University of Bergen, the University of California, San Diego, Macquarie University, Sydney, the Australian National University, Canberra, the University of Hradec Králové, Czech Republic and the University of Botswana, Gaborone.

 As of 2012 Werbner was Professor Emeritus in African Anthropology, Honorary Research Professor in Visual Anthropology, and Director of the International Centre for Contemporary Cultural Research at Manchester University.